wmhilton-stoplight/platform-docs/2.-workspaces/configure-git/a.configuring-git.md

 - <i class="Icon fab fa-gitlab fa-2x" style="color: rgb(252, 109, 38);"> </i> [GitLab](e.gitlab.md)
 - <i class="Icon fab fa-microsoft fa-2x" style="color: rgb(32, 80, 129);"> </i> [Azure DevOps Server](i.azure-devops-server.md)

-If you don't see the Git Provider you're looking for, take a look at our [roadmap](https://roadmap.stoplight.io/) to keep an eye on what's coming next.
+If you don't see the Git Provider you're looking for, take a look at the [roadmap](https://roadmap.stoplight.io/) to keep an eye on what's coming next.
 You can also use [Stoplight CLI](../f.working-with-local-projects.md) to push projects to the Stoplight Platform.

 ## Configure Cloud Git Providers